EGI-Federation/documentation/content/en/users/data/management/data-transfer/api/_index.md

 which will contact the storages to steer the data transfers on behalf of the users.

-For authentication and authorisation., the FTS service supports both plain X.509 proxies and
+For authentication and authorisation, the FTS service supports both plain X.509 proxies and
 [X.509 proxies extended with VO information](https://italiangrid.github.io/voms/index.html) (VOMS) You can learn more about